arushisingh2803/arushisingh2803/README.md

 🔭 Current Focus

-- AI & Machine Learning: Exploring various algorithms and learning to build projects using frameworks like TensorFlow and PyTorch.
+- AI & Machine Learning: Pursuing Specialisation in Machine Learning by Andrew Yang on Coursera
 - Data Structures & Algorithms: Enhancing problem-solving skills by practicing on platforms like - LeetCode and HackerRank
-- Building Web Apps: Using a variety of frameworks such as React and NextJS with TailwindCSS and Firebase Hosting to build apps for daily use.
+- Building Web Apps: Using a variety of frameworks such as React and NextJS with TailwindCSS and Firebase Hosting to build apps for daily use

 More about me -
 * 🌍  I'm based in Dublin, Ireland